propfeds/terminal-blues/readme.md

 # Terminal Blues: A POWDER Tileset in CP437

 ## by [PropFeds](https://deviantart.com/propfeds)
-Your Hacklike reimagined in a deep blue terminal aesthetic.
-Featuring monsters and items as CP437* glyphs, as well as a few custom fonts.
+The Hacklike reimagined in a deep blue terminal aesthetic.
+Featuring monsters and items as CP437 glyphs[*](#*Heresy:).

 ### Installation instructions:
 **0.** Head to your favourite release and download, or clone the master to catch any work-in-progress changes.
 No extra branches, because image layers are a form of source control anyway.